 Feed your soil.

 Soil is like a living organism, and growing plants in soil will in time deplete its nutrients.
 In order for your soil to keep your plants healthy, you’ll need to give it some nutrition from time to time.
 Succulents planted in the ground probably won’t need fertilizer, but potted ones will.
 All fertilizers contain some combination of nitrogen, phosphorous and potassium and succulents like fertilizers with a high amount of nitrogen.
+For my succulents, I've been really happy with the succulent fertilizer made by Miracle-Gro.

 Don’t be afraid to use fertilizers on your plants, but remember to use them sparingly and in low concentrations to avoid burning the plant.
 There are a variety of conventional and organic fertilizers that you can find that work great for succulents, so find the one that you feel happiest with.